Why Sleep is Crucial to Your Performance

 - Avoid alcohol, especially close to bedtime.

-- Avoid Aspirin and Ibuprofen, which have been shown to increase time spent awake and delay onset of deep sleep.
+- Avoid Aspirin and Ibuprofen close to bedtime, as they have been shown to increase time spent awake and delay onset of deep sleep

 Tips for an Optimal Sleep Environment: